General Convention

 Why should I care about General Convention?

-The basic reason is that we’re all in this together.
-We’re a hierarchical church that together makes a common witness to the world.
-Local is essential, and, it’s part of something bigger.
+The basic reason is that we're all in this together.
+We're a hierarchical church that together makes a common witness to the world.
+Local is essential, and it's part of something bigger.
 Decisions will likely have an impact on local parish staff, priests and deacons, and bishops.
-It will have an impact on the way The Episcopal Church engages the world.
+It will affect the way the Episcopal Church engages the world.

-There are a lot of internal issues of the institutional church that General Convention addresses.
-That’s because this is the time and place, and these are the people, to do that.
+There are numerous internal issues within the institutional church that General Convention addresses.
+That's because this is the time and place, and these are the people, to do that.
 Who are we as Episcopalians?
 What do we care about?
 What should we be doing, and how, when, and with whom?

 Who are our deputies & alternates?

-At our annual convention in 2022, we elected members to the deputation.
-They will be joining Bishop Lucas in Louisville as voting members of General Convention.
+At our annual convention in 2025, we elected the following members to the deputation.
+They will join Bishop Lucas in Phoenix as voting members of General Convention.

 Lay Deputies